Download: Harm Reduction Guide to Coming off Psychiatric Drugs

 unassailable analysis of the general process.

 "What Difference Does It Make?"
-(The Journey Of A Soul Survivor) by Wendy
+(The Journey Of A Soul Survivor)

 Funk, Irit Shimrat (Editor) is a bone-chilling first person true story account